Chapter 30. Lead-Based Paint Activities Regulations

 12. The application fee required by 18VAC15-30-162.

-C. The completed application form with attachments and fee shall be received by the board no later than 45 days before the desired audit date.
+C. The application must be received by the board no later than 45 days before the desired audit date.

-D. An applicant may seek approval for as many initial and refresher courses as it chooses, but shall submit a separate application and fee for each program.
+D. An applicant may seek approval for as many initial and refresher courses as it chooses, but must submit a separate application for each program.

 E. Applicants may seek accreditation to offer lead-based paint activities initial or refresher courses in any of the following disciplines: lead abatement worker, lead project designer, lead abatement supervisor, lead inspector, and lead risk assessor.

-J. An accredited training provider shall have been approved by the board before its training certificates shall be accepted by the board as evidence that an individual has completed an accredited lead training program.
+H. An accredited training program must be approved by the board before the training program's training certificates will be accepted by the board as evidence that an individual has completed an accredited lead training program.

-K. Each accredited lead training program that is granted approval shall be sent a form indicating the discipline approved and an expiration date that shall be maintained at the business address listed on the application.
+I. Each accredited lead training program that is granted approval will be sent a letter indicating the discipline approved and an expiration date.

 Statutory Authority